What are the targets for UK broadband coverage?

 It might mean light at the end of the tunnel for customers in remote areas - but with the tunnel set to last until 2030 in some locations, it could mean prolonged frustration for some.

-Find out more about who's best for fibre broadband and what to look out for.
+Find out more about fibre broadband networks in the UK today and who to look out for.

 Comments